elvintaghizade14/java-course-turing-1-classes/src/main/java/az/edu/turing/module02/part02/lesson09/info.md

 ## Lesson09

-- Serialization, Reflection
-    - Serialization, object streams
-    - Writing object into file (text vs object)
+- File Input/Output (IO)
+    - File reading and writing with “io”
+    - Input, output, error with System class (in, out, err)
-    - Binary vs XML vs JSON serialization
+    - Character streams vs byte streams
+    - FileReader and FileWriter file operations
-    - Transient keyword and its mechanism
+    - BufferedReader and BufferedWriter file operations
-    - Introduction to Reflection API
-    - Java class object, fields, methods, constructors
-    - Dynamic invocation, annotations
+    - File reading and writing with “nio” (Files, Paths...)
+    - Try-with-finally (in files)
+    - Try-with-resources (in files)